OCOCA Information for Providers

 • Verify that the individual has capacity to make medical decisions; is acting voluntarily; and, is making an informed decision

-Who Can Serve as a Consulting Physician?
+Who Can Serve as a Consulting Provider?

-A consulting physician must:
+A consulting provider must:

 • Be qualified by specialty or experience to make a diagnosis and prognosis regarding the patient’s terminal disease